123 Fake Street, City, State, Zip Code

 In a few specific cases, an objective can still make sense.
 If you are a recent graduate or attempting a substantial career change, you may want to briefly explain why you want this position.

 You may have heard the conventional wisdom that dictates a one-page length for all resumes.
 Treating this as a flexible guideline instead of a hard-and-fast rule can help you include everything you need while keeping an eye out for excessive verbiage.
-One page often will suffice, but you do not want to leave off information employers should really know.
+As our resume examples show, one page often will suffice, but you do not want to leave off information employers should really know.

 As a general rule, sending your resume in PDF format is a safe option.
 You can easily save your file to PDF without losing formatting, and most employers will have no problem opening it no matter what type of system they use.
 Employers who prefer a different format will usually state so in their application instruction; read the job posting carefully so you don’t miss this detail.

 4. How do you write the experience section of your ESL teacher resume?